rawworks-nl/education-github-introduction/_basements/4-4-how-it-works-branch.md

 ---

-When switching branches, 'git' can change files.
+When switching branches, 'git' promptly updates the files.